Geolocation

 Clear Watch

-clearWatch method of navigator.geolocation is used to clear watching geolocation by browser.
-To do this, we have to pass an argument in clearWatch method.
+clearWatch method of navigator.geolocation is used to clear watching geolocation by the browser.
+To do this, we have to pass an argument to the clearWatch method.

 // start watch